ARTICLE I: HISTORY

 Vacancies occurring in the Board for any reason may be filled by a majority vote of the remaining members of the Board of Directors.
 If no Directors remain who are eligible to act, then a special meeting of the membership may be called by any ten members for the purpose of appointing Directors.
 A Director appointed to fill a vacancy shall hold office for the unexpired term of his predecessor.

 ARTICLE IV: OFFICERS AND DUTIES

 Section 1.
 Designation:

-The officers of the Corporation shall consist of a President, Vice-President, Recording Secretary, Corresponding Secretary, and Treasurer.
+The officers of the Corporation shall consist of a President, Vice-President, Recording and Corresponding Secretary, and Treasurer."

 Section 2.
 Election and Term:

-All officers shall be elected by the members at the annual meeting except the immediate past Vice-President shall assume the position of President without election.
-Each officer shall hold office for one year and thereafter until a successor has been elected, appointed and qualified.
+All officers shall be elected by the members at the annual meeting.
+The President shall hold office for two years.
+Each other officer shall hold office for one year and thereafter until a successor has been elected, appointed and qualified."

 Section 3.
 Security: